ttopper/CPSC128/docs/M02_SIPO/02-the-problem.md

 # The Problem

-We need to convert a temperature measured on the Fahrenheit scale to its equivalent on the Celsius scale.
+> We need to convert a temperature measured on the Fahrenheit scale to its equivalent on the Celsius scale.

-An aside: This is not a realistic programming problem.
+_An aside_: This is not a realistic programming problem.
 It would be faster to use a hand held calculator to do this than to write a computer program to do it.
 But, it would not be practical to use a hand held calculator to convert 20 years worth of daily temperatures stored in a